anoma/taiga/book/src/exec.md

 |blue intent token|[1]|-|[1]|
 |yellow intent token|[1]|-|[1]|

-**Step 3**: A solver sees the partial transactions matched on the previous step and creates another partial transaction, outputting the dolphin that Bob spend to Alice.
+**Step 3**: A solver sees the partial transactions matched on the previous step and creates another partial transaction, sending to Alice the dolphin that Bob spent.
 At this point, Alice's intentVP is satisfied and a [-1] note of Alice intent token is created.
 Total balance:
 |token|spent|output|spent - output|
 |-|-|-|-|